i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Blinding Key Derivation
 ```````````````````````

-Copied from Tor rend-spec-v3.txt appendix A.2
-which has similar design goals [TOR-REND-SPEC-V3]_.

-Adjustments TODO

-::

 We propose the following scheme for key blinding, based on Ed25519.

 (This is an ECC group, so remember that scalar multiplication is the
 trapdoor function, and it's defined in terms of iterated point
 addition.
 See the Ed25519 paper [ED25519-REFS]_ for a fairly
 clear writeup.)

+Copied from Tor rend-spec-v3.txt appendix A.2
+which has similar design goals [TOR-REND-SPEC-V3]_.

+Changes for I2P TODO

+::

   Let B be the ed25519 basepoint as found in section 5 of [ED25519-B-REF]:
       B = (15112221349535400772501151409588531511454012693041857206046113283949847762202,